Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: Numerical Verifications

 In Figure~\ref{fig:asympt_conv_spacetime} the convergence plots for linear and quadratic polynomial degrees for the space-time approach are shown.

 In Figure~\ref{fig:asympt_conv_spacetime}, we plot error norms versus the number of degrees of freedom $N$, which increases at $\mathcal{O}(h^{-2})$, i.e., the $h-$convergence rates of the FE approximations can be extracted from these by a simple adjustment.
-For the linear case of $\norm{u-u^h}{\SLTO}$, we get $\mathcal{O}(N^{-1}) = \mathcal{O}(h^{2}) =\mathcal{O}(h^{p+1})$.
-Thus, the corresponding rates of convergence are as predicted by the \emph{a priori} error estimates of Section~\ref{sec:a_priori} for $\norm{u-u^h}{\SLTO}$ and the energy norm in Figure~\ref{fig:asympt_conv_spacetime}.
-The observed rates for $\norm{\qq-\qq^h}{\SLTO}$ are as expected for the continuous polynomial approximations we use for linear polynomials approximations and is one half order lower than expected for the quadratic case.
-We expect the optimal rate to be recovered upon further mesh refinements but the computational cost is too large for our available computational resources and we note that for other problems we have indeed observed the expected rates.
+For the case of $\norm{u-u^h}{\SLTOT}$, we get $\mathcal{O}(N^{-1}) = \mathcal{O}(h^{2}) =\mathcal{O}(h^{p+1})$ order of convergence.
+The observed rates for $\norm{\qq-\qq^h}{\SLTOT}$ are slightly lower, whereas the energy error converges at the expected rates of $\mathcal{O}(h^{p})$.
+In error bounds for the AVS-FE method applied to a second order PDE, see, e.g,~\cite{valseth2021stable}, it is only guaranteed that the energy norm~\eqref{eq:energy_norm} and the error in the norm on $\UUUT$ converges at $\mathcal{O}(h^{p})$.

-Analogously, in Figure~\ref{fig:GAerror}, the convergence plots for generalized-$\alpha$ are presented for to study the convergence of the method at the final time $T=1s$ with time step of $\tau=10^{-3}$.
+Analogously, in Figure~\ref{fig:GAerror}, the convergence plots for generalized-$\alpha$ are presented for to study the convergence of the method at the final time $T=0.5s$ with time step of $\tau=10^{-3}$.

-The observed rates of convergence in Figure~\ref{fig:GAerror} are as expected from the polynomial approximations employed.
-Comparison of the results in Figures~\ref{fig:asympt_conv_spacetime} and~\ref{fig:GAerror} for the two methods reveal that the number of degrees of freedom is significantly larger for the space-time approach.
-This is because the discrete problem for the space-time method only requires a single global solve, whereas the generalized-$\alpha$ requires 1000 solves.
-The accuracy of the two methods is not straightforward to compare, as the errors reported in Figure~\ref{fig:asympt_conv_spacetime} are global and the errors in Figure~\ref{fig:GAerror} are at the final time step.
-However, since the generalized-$\alpha$ we use is second order accurate, we expect for $p\ge2$ that the space-time approach is more accurate.
-This is evident from inspection of Figures~\ref{fig:asympt_convp2_spacetime},~\ref{fig:GAr0p2}, and~\ref{fig:GAr9p2} where the global error of the space-time approach delivers errors that are about an order of magnitude smaller.